-The Meatloaf Glaze — as far as we’re concerned, is almost as important as the meatloaf itself.
-What’s a Traditional Meatloaf Recipe without a sweet and tangy ketchup glaze, anyway?
+The Meatloaf Glaze -- as far as we're concerned, is almost as important as the meatloaf itself.
+What's a meatloaf without a sweet and tangy ketchup glaze, anyway?
 Pitiful.
-That’s what.
-To make the all-time best meatloaf, you’ll need a Brown Sugar-Ketchup Glaze to top things off.
+That's what.
+To make the all-time best meatloaf, you'll need a Brown Sugar-Ketchup Glaze to top things off.

 The Meatloaf Glaze is easy to make and comes together with a quick stir in one bowl.
 It's a simple mixture of ketchup, brown sugar, Worcestershire sauce, Kosher salt, garlic powder, onion powder, and black pepper.
 Be sure to use good, high-quality ketchup for best results.